 Young children learn about around and through with illustrated repetitive text and simple sentences.

-Young children learn about near and far through simple sentences and illustrated repetitve text.
+Young readers will learn about dance through simple sentences and highly supportive pictures.